 A lot of people in Lansing take the bus for their daily commute.
 For the size of the city, the number of people who use public transportation is quite high.
 For many people in Lansing, this fills their need for low-cost transportation.

-The percentage of people in Lansing who are college-educated is somewhat higher than the average US community of 21.84%: 26.16% of adults in Lansing have at least a bachelor's degree.
+The overall education level of Lansing is somewhat higher than in the average US city of 21.84%: 26.16% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Lansing in 2018 was $23,226, which is lower middle income relative to Michigan and the nation.
 This equates to an annual income of $92,904 for a family of four.
 However, Lansing contains both very wealthy and poor people as well.